Grand Prix Sunbeams 1921, 1922 TT: 1921 French Grand Prix de l’A.C.F.

 Rene Thomas retired on lap 24 after a ricocheted stone holed his oil tank.
 Andre Boillot drove carefully and his pit-work was methodical and quick; he had to change seven tyres during the race but nevertheless achieved the best S.T.D. result at fifth place.
 Guinness had to change nine tyres on his Talbot to finish eighth.

 The road circuit was badly cut out and covered with large sharp stones one of which knocked Segrave's riding mechanic Jules Moriceau unconscious for the whole of half a lap.
 The race was to be plagued by tyre problems for S.T.D. as a result of both road condition and insufficiently cured tyre rubber Despite having to change fourteen covers by himself through sheer determination H.O.D.
 Segrave was still able to average 62.6 mph, finishing in 5:08:06.0 and achieving ninth place.
 This performance convinced Coatalen to offer Segrave a position in the Sunbeam Works team, which soon took him to extraordinary fame, success and knighthood.

-The race was predominantly a struggle between the Ballot and the Dusenberg: Jimmy Murphy who was injured in practice and was nursing fractured ribs throughout the race, winning in the latter for the USA – the first such win and the last for 46 years.
+The race was predominantly a struggle between the Ballot and the Dusenberg: Jimmy Murphy who was injured in practice and was nursing fractured ribs throughout the race, winning in the latter for the US – the first such win and the last for 46 years.
 Ballot took the other podium places with S.T.D. best at fifth place.

 1921 Shelsley Walsh

 The four cars were repatriated to Wolverhampton England; the two Talbot were fitted with Sunbeam radiators and entered at the 1921 September 9 Shelsley Walsh – the premium annual hill-climb in the United Kingdom.
 The 1921 event is notable as the first time Raymond Mays, still a Cambridge undergraduate, took to the hill in a self tuned Hillman (82.2sec).
-The event described in contemporary literature as ‘the best yet held’ enjoyed a warm autumn sun and 5,000 attended.
+The event described in contemporary literature as 'the best yet held' enjoyed a warm autumn sun and 5,000 attended.

 H.O.D.
 Segrave's green 1921 G.P. no.10 with its distinct nearside lever now race no.14 was put in the hands of the inimitable Count Zborowski of Chitty Bang Bang fame; the 1921 G.P.
 Talbot no. 4 now race no.15 was designated for George H. Day with Bill Perkins as riding mechanic.
 The event was well attended and fully supported by the Works engineers and drivers.

 The full Le Mans Grand Prix road-racing trim, high gears (3.61:1) and no flywheel precluded a fast start and neither G H Day 4th (62.8sec) nor Count Zborowski 7th (65.8sec) impress that day.
 However, once the car got its "revs", it was "a delight to watch, and magnificent on the corners, and undoubtedly the crowd was delighted to have the opportunity of seeing these very latest examples of the Grand Prix type –road-racing machine in action in this country".
 Fastest time of the day was achieved by C.A.
 Bird with a 1916 Indianapolis 4.9 L Sunbeam (52.2sec).